 Working in partnership with the British Heart Foundation and South East Coast Ambulance service, Mole Valley District Council (MVDC) has delivered over 50 free training courses spread over many local communities.

-As a result nearly a thousand residents have been trained to administer potentially life saving Emergency Life Support skills.
+As a result over one thousand residents have been trained to administer potentially life saving Emergency Life Support skills.

 We are now switching the focus to training children and have recently run courses at local primary schools and also run a course to train the teachers of local secondary schools, to enable them to pass on this life saving training to their pupils as part of the curriculum.

 Public Access Defibrillator Locations

 The statistics for heart attacks in the UK are alarming, but the survival rate of casualties who receive early defibrillation speaks for itself.
 Around 270,000 people suffer a heart attack in the UK each year, about a third of which die before reaching hospital due to cardiac arrest, however early defibrillation can triple a victim's chance of survival.

 CPR is also a vital part of the survival chain following cardiac arrest, along with early defibrillation, as Hypoxia (Oxygen starvation) causes irreversible damage to the brain after 3-4 minutes and for each minute without CPR the survival rate reduces by 10%.